haagor/fizz_buzz/README.md

 Then I use snake_case convention, even if there is a collision with the test naming convention of Go.

 ### Tests
 My tests miss the REST API.
 They test the business part of fizz_buzz.
-The next step will be to mock the http.Request to implment the API tests.
+The next step will be to mock the http.Request to implement the API tests.
 With these tests I should have a code coverage near of 100%.
 Waiting that, I implemented a Bash script scenario to check my REST API with `curl`.

 ### Dependency gestion